Code-Institute-Submissions/Willdeakin-Milestone-Project-3_NovResub/README.md

 - As a frequent visitor, I want to be able to update and delete my own recipes within the website easily
 - As a frequent visitor, I want to be able to quickly log in to my account to access the CRUD functionalitites of the website
 #### Structure
 The website is contained within multiple html pages, which all extend from base.html.
 The navbar is constant across pages when logged in or logged out, and is collapsible at smaller screen sizes.
+The navbar contains links to access The register, login and recipes pages of the website.
+The structure of the website remains the same throughout all layouts; with the elements of each page simply extending horizontally upon the page changing sizes.

 The purpose of this is to fulfill user stories:
 > As a first time visitor, I want to easily navigate this website

 > As a first time visitor, I want to be able to use the website comfortably on any of my devices